wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.4.7 - Released on 21 Febuary 2025 =
+= 4.4.8 - Released on 11 March 2025 =
-* Compatibility with the latest WP [6.7.2] and WC [9.6.2]
+* New: Compatibility with the latest WP [6.7.2] and WC [9.7.1]
-* Enhancement: Server based calculation to avoid security concern and code stability
+* New: Added Refund and Exchange Rules on the Order View Page
+* Enhancement: Dynamic Calculation of Global Shipping on the Exchange Request Form.